 Early detection of wildfires is crucial in mitigating their impact on greenhouse gas emissions.
 Traditional methods of wildfire detection, such as aerial surveys or human patrols, can be time-consuming, expensive, and not always effective in detecting fires in remote or inaccessible areas.
 In 2015, the United Nations Member States adopted a set of 17 Sustainable Development Goals (SDGs) with the aim to end poverty, guard our planet and guarantee that everyone lives peacefully and prosperously.
 According to a study published in Nature, Artificial Intelligence could help achieve specific targets of the SDGs; one of them is helping to reduce greenhouse gas emissions.

-AI-powered wildfire detection systems, such as exci’s Early Wildfire Detection System, can significantly improve the speed and accuracy of wildfire detection, allowing for faster and more effective response times.
+exci’s AI-powered wildfire detection system can significantly improve the speed and accuracy of wildfire detection, allowing for faster and more effective response times.

 exci employs advanced artificial intelligence models based on deep machine learning algorithms.
-These models have been trained on more than one billion camera images and 500,000 satellite images each year.
+These models have been trained on over one billion camera images and 500,000 satellite images yearly.
 This rigorous training has resulted in unparalleled accuracy and speed.
 While the ground-based camera system enables rapid fire detection within minutes of ignition during daylight hours, satellites (geostationary and low earth orbiting) are better suited for large-scale, remote coverage, night-time detections, and monitoring and tracking of fires.

-exci’s technology plays a crucial role in preventing the feedback effect that contributes to climate change.
-With wildfires contributing significantly to annual global CO2 emissions, early detection, and prevention are crucial to reducing their devastating effects.
+exci’s AI wildfire/bushfire detection technology plays a vital role in mitigating the feedback loop that exacerbates climate change.
+Since wildfires contribute significantly to annual global CO2 emissions, early detection and prevention are essential to minimizing their devastating environmental impact.

 Since the inception of our system, we have successfully detected an astonishing 121,000 fires and counting., significantly reducing the economic, environmental, and social impact on exci’s customers and their communities.